Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ---

-## Roamer
+## Tripwire
+{{< image_gallery images="./enemy_tripwire.webp" >}}
 - Enemy Purpose:
-	- A "wildcard" in the lineup.
-Players will come to learn the patterns of all other enemies but will have no choice but to stay alert and keep tabs on these guys

-Does not have any knowledge of the player.
-Floats low to the ground and roams around the center of the arena in a random fashion.
+		- A "support" enemy that is weak and low priority to the player compared to other enemies but can easily trip them up if they aren't paying attention

+A post-shaped walking quadruped with a ball top that can connect with other Tripwires to create short electric barriers that the player can jump over, cut with their Sliceshot, or attack the Tripwire directly to destroy the pair.

 ---

 ## Sponge
-{{< image_gallery images="./enemy_sponge_001.webp,./enemy_sponge_002.webp,./enemy_sponge_003.webp,./enemy_sponge_004.webp" >}}
+{{< image_gallery images="./enemy_sponge.webp" >}}
 - Enemy Purpose:
 	- Can only be effectively killed by the narrow weapon mode.
 This enemy disrupts the player's bullets and will be a prime target regardless of if the player actually wants to deal with this guy immediately (Overrides Player's Weapon & Priority)